EvenAR/euroscope-aman/README.md

 A simple arrival manager plugin for EuroScope.
 Uses the position predictions provided by EuroScope to visualize the arrival flow for a given airport or waypoint.

 ## Usage
+The AMAN-display will appear in a separate window once the plugin has been loaded.
 * `.aman show` opens window if it's been closed.

 ### Add a timeline